History of Pope Leo XIV in Timeline

 October 2023: Appointed to Additional Dicasteries

-In October 2023, Francis appointed Robert Francis Prevost as a member of seven additional dicasteries and named him to the Pontifical Commission for the Vatican City State.
+In October 2023, Pope Francis appointed Robert Francis Prevost as a member of seven additional dicasteries and named him to the Pontifical Commission for the Vatican City State.

-2023: Appointed to the Dicastery for Bishops
+2023: Appointed Prefect of the Dicastery for Bishops

-In 2023, Pope Francis appointed Robert Francis Prevost as prefect of the Dicastery for Bishops in Rome, and president of the Pontifical Commission for Latin America.
+In 2023, Pope Francis appointed Robert Francis Prevost as prefect of the Dicastery for Bishops in Rome and president of the Pontifical Commission for Latin America.

-August 2024: Statement on Liturgy
+August 2024: Prevost on Liturgy

 In a November 2024 seminar, Prevost advocated for stronger church action on climate change, stating that "dominion over nature" should not be "tyrannical".

-2024: Vote in 2024 United States general election
+2024: Prevost votes in the 2024 United States general election

 February 6, 2025: Promoted to Cardinal-Bishop

-April 2025: La Repubblica's assessment of Prevost
+April 2025: La Repubblica describes Prevost

-May 8, 2025: Election as Pope Leo XIV
+May 8, 2025: Election of Pope Leo XIV

-May 2025: Statement on Family
+May 2025: Cardinal Hollerich on Fiducia Supplicans

-May 18, 2025: Inauguration Mass
+May 18, 2025: Inauguration Mass of Leo XIV